naokishibuya/car-behavioral-cloning/README.md

 ## Model Architecture Design

-###What kind of reference have you been studying for?

-I’ve studied [the NVIDIA model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) for the end-to-end self driving.

-###Why this model is suitable for this question?

-The NVIDIA model has been used by NVIDIA for the end-to-end self driving test as such the model is well suited for the project.
-The reason behind this is that it is using the convolution layers which works well with supervised image classification / regression problems.
-As the model is well documented, I was able to focus how to adjust the training images to produce the best result with some adjustments to the model to avoid overfitting and adding non-linearity to improve the prediction.
+The design of the network is based on [the NVIDIA model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/), which has been used by NVIDIA for the end-to-end self driving test.
+As such, it is well suited for the project.

+It is a deep convolution network which works well with supervised image classification / regression problems.
+As the NVIDIA model is well documented, I was able to focus how to adjust the training images to produce the best result with some adjustments to the model to avoid overfitting and adding non-linearity to improve the prediction.
-###How did you decide the number and type of layers?

-The model is based on the NVIDIA architecture.
-The NVIDIA model was introduced in the course and it is an proven-to-work solution for behavioral cloning task.
-However, I've added the following adjustments to the model.
+I've added the following adjustments to the model.

 - I used Lambda layer to normalized input images to avoid saturation and make gradients work better.
 - I've added an additional dropout layer to avoid overfitting after the convolution layers.